Rackhamn/iot_arch_project1/README.md

 We got to build drivers for LCD display and NFC/RFID readers.
 We got to use the WiFi capability of the Pico W and connect over TCP to multiple handmade servers (C) and a flask server (Python).
 We did (somewhat begrudgingly) got to work with JS, HTML and other Web frontends while with working on out HTTP server (C).

+Because we used a per-contributor folder for their own code we had difficulty moving everything into the ```/src/``` directory properly.
+Perhaps it would have been a lot easier if we did not separete the development in such a way, but instead had used a single monorepo with a directory for each feature or something similar...

 Even with the loss of 4 out of 7 of the original team, the rest of the team managed to pull together and get *really* close to a fully functional build before the final.
 If we had had one more working day (about 4-8 hours), the team believes that the project would have been able to launch as a real product.
 (Or could *atleast* be treated as a closed beta)